Note: The links below will

 the

-of the Apollo 1 ).
+of the Apollo 1 tragedy).

-Also: (11 Oct 1958) of the launch of .
-Though it failed its original mission (it was designed as a lunar
+1. Though it failed its original mission (it was designed as a lunar

-ever launched by .
+ever launched by NASA.

 The launch countdown resumes for STS-92, a mission that will set the stage